 Dobbs has a natural love for water and spends as much time as he can in or near the sea.
 He is a keen enthusiast for traditional boats and said:

 “I have had a Chinese Junk in Hong Kong for over 25 years and was a member of the 1995 expedition sailing a bamboo raft across the Pacific Ocean to prove the Chinese reached America before Columbus.”

-Count Maurice de Mauny-Talvande traveled several times between Hampshire and Colombo during and after the Great War.
+Count Maurice de Mauny-Talvande travelled several times between Hampshire and Colombo during and after the Great War.

-When the First World War ended, he came to Ceylon on a mission to find the spot which, by its sublime beauty, would fulfill his dreams and hold him there for life.
+When the First World War ended, he came to Ceylon on a mission to find the spot which, by its sublime beauty, would fulfil his dreams and hold him there for life.

 His skills as an expert furniture maker and a gardener in Ceylon, and, later on, his writings, may have provided him with the necessary finances to supplement his travel and living.
 There are accounts from people who knew him in Ceylon that he also used to receive remittances from overseas, probably sent by his wife, Lady Mary, from time to time for his upkeep and living.